 Macro tracking data is protected health information when collected by a covered entity (your health plan) and linked to individuals.
 That means:

-- All data must be encrypted at rest and in transit
+- Encrypt all data at rest and in transit

 - Employers see only aggregated, de-identified population data

-- Individual tracking details never shared without explicit consent
+- Never share individual tracking details without explicit consent

 You can know "28% of our population shows macro patterns consistent with metabolic syndrome risk."
 You cannot know "John in accounting eats 400 grams of carbs daily."